akka/akka/akka-docs/rst/java/cluster-usage.rst

 generates ``Terminated`` message from network failures and JVM crashes, in addition to graceful termination of watched actor.

+If you encounter suspicious false positives when the system is under load you should define a separate dispatcher for the cluster actors as described in :ref:`cluster_dispatcher_java`.

 Cluster Aware Routers
 ^^^^^^^^^^^^^^^^^^^^^